SergeiShtepa/linux/Documentation/block/blkfilter.rst

 The block device filtering mechanism returns the ability to handle I/O units.
-It is possible to safely attach filter to a block device "on the fly" without changing the structure of block devices.
+It is possible to safely attach filter to a block device "on the fly" without changing the structure of block devices stack.

-It supports attaching one filter to one block device, because there is only one filter implementation in the kernel.
+It supports attaching one filter to one block device, because there is only one filter implementation in the kernel yet.
 See Documentation/block/blksnap.rst.

 Design
 ======

-The block device filtering mechanism provides functions for attaching and detaching the filter.
-The filter is a structure with a reference counter and callback functions.
+The block device filtering mechanism provides registration and unregistration for filters account.
+The account contains a pointer to the callback functions for the filter.
+After registering the filter account, filter can be managed using block device ioctl BLKFILTER.

-The submit_bio() callback function is called for each I/O unit for a block device, providing I/O unit filtering.
+When the filter is attached, the callback function is called for each I/O unit for a block device, providing I/O unit filtering.
 Depending on the result of filtering the I/O unit, it can either be passed for subsequent processing by the block layer, or skipped.

-The reference counter allows to control the filter lifetime.
-When the reference count is reduced to zero, the release() callback function is called to release the filter.
-This allows the filter to be released when the block device is disconnected.
+The filter can be implemented as a loadable module.
+In this case, module unloading is blocked while the filter is attached to at least one of the block devices.

 Interface description
 =====================
+The ioctl BLKFILTER use structure blkfilter_ctl.
+It allows to attach a filter to a block device, detach it and send it a control command.

+.. kernel-doc:: include/uapi/linux/fs.h
+	:functions: blkfilter_ctl

+To register in the system, the filter creates its own account, which contains callback functions, unique filter name and module owner.
+This filter account is used by the registration functions.

 .. kernel-doc:: include/linux/blkdev.h
-	:functions: blkfilter_operations blkfilter blkfilter_init blkfilter_get blkfilter_put
+	:functions: blkfilter blkfilter_operations blkfilter_account
 .. kernel-doc:: block/bdev.c
-	:functions: blkfilter_attach blkfilter_detach
+	:functions: blkfilter_register blkfilter_unregister